microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    - To start, run `docker-compose up --build`
    - To stop/cleanup, run `docker-compose down`

+> On Windows, set environment variable `COMPOSE_CONVERT_WINDOWS_PATHS=1`.

 ### Running the test suite

 > Testing pages under `__tests__/html/` are served under http://localhost:5001/ (locally) and http://localhost:5081/ (from Docker).
 All Jest tests will run against Docker version of the page.
-To update the Docker version, restart Docker.
+To update the page, restart Docker.

 There are 2 ways to run the test suite, either one-off or continuously: